oj-lang/spec-draft/README.md

 ### Pass by value

-Since OJ does not allow pass by value for function calls, you may clone an object if you need to modify its content.
+OJ always pass by value.
+For array, OJ will pass the pointer to the array.
+So modifying the array will affect its content.
+You may wish to clone the array.

 ```
 int a[100]